 Born in Brooklyn, New York, Edward Caputo originally studied to become a lawyer.
 After graduating at the top of his class from college, he sought a summer job prior to attending law school.
 As fate would have it, Ross Perot scouted the college campus looking to hire top graduates as employees for Electronic Data Systems.
 That summer job was a career changing course for Edward.
-As Ross had done with IBM, Edward broke from EDS after working there for five years and formed Command Systems, taking the company public in 1998 with over 500 employees and five branches, including an international development center in Bangalore, India.
-His published novel "Strike Suit" is based upon this experience.
+As Ross had done with IBM, Edward broke from EDS and formed Command Systems, taking the company public in 1998 with over 500 employees and five branches, including an international development center in Bangalore, India.
+His published novel "Death Cross" is based upon this experience.

 He started writing a weekly column called "Caputo on Computers" for the Hartford Business Journal and that began his quest to become a published author.
 He divides his time between Florida and Connecticut.